lowleveldesign/comon/README.md

       - pauses COM monitoring for the active process.
   !comon resume
       - resumes COM monitoring for the active process.
+  !comon status
+      - shows the current monitoring status.
+It also lists all the virtual tables registered for a given process providing their IIDs and CLSIDs

   !cobp <clsid> <iid> <method_name>
       - creates a breakpoint on a method (identified by its name) in a given COM